Skip to main content

 Remembering Activism: The Cultural Memory of Protest in Europe

-Relevance for society: ReAct posits that the cultural memory of earlier protests informs civil resistance by shaping expectations and offering models for action.
+ReAct posits that the cultural memory of earlier protests informs civil resistance by shaping expectations and offering models for action.
 Scenarios for the future are informed by narratives about the past.
 More insight into the way stories about protest are culturally constructed, disseminated, and adapted to new circumstances will help us understand better the nature of protest in today’s world.
-ReAct is set to provide new critical literacies about how the meaning of protest is produced across different media and cultural forms.
-By offering a historical perspective reaching back to the late nineteenth century, it will also offer insight into long-term trends and provide valuable context for analysing contemporary developments.
-More generally, it will help us understand how collective identities are produced outside traditional ethno-national frameworks within the realm of the civic.
-Our focus is on protest movements in Europe, but given the transnational entanglements our project is bringing to light, our findings also have relevance for the understanding of movements elsewhere.
+ReAct provides new critical literacies about how the meaning of protest is produced across different media and cultural forms.
+By offering a historical perspective reaching back to the late nineteenth century, it also gives new insight into long-term trends and provides valuable context for analysing contemporary developments.
+More generally, it helps us understand how collective identities are produced outside traditional ethno-national frameworks and in the context of collective action.
+Our focus is on protest movements in Europe, but given the transnational entanglements our project has brought to light, our findings also have relevance for the understanding of movements elsewhere.

-Overall objectives: The overall objective is to provide new insight, on the one hand, into the ways in which narratives about protest are produced and transmitted across generations and national borders and, on the other hand, into how that cultural memory informs new social movements.
-In terms of its empirical focus, ReAct will provide the first in-depth account of the remembering and forgetting of civil resistance in Europe since 1871.
+The overall objective is to provide new insight, on the one hand, into the ways in which narratives about protest are produced and transmitted across generations and national borders and, on the other hand, into how that cultural memory informs new social movements.
+In terms of its empirical focus, ReAct provides the first in-depth account of the remembering and forgetting of civil resistance in Europe since 1871.
 In terms of its disciplinary positioning, it effects a necessary reorientation within the field of cultural memory studies, hitherto dominated by trauma and victimhood, towards the cultural memory of civic life and of hope in social transformation.
-Finally, it will complement ongoing research in social movement studies, where memory is also emerging as a theme, by highlighting the role of cultural production and providing tools for its analysis.

-Our research has been organized on a case-study basis around three intersecting lines of inquiry: (1) Changing Mediations (on the role of specific media in remembering protest); (2) Afterlives of Activism (how particular movements are later recalled); and (3) Memoryscapes of Activism (how activists mobilize the memory of earlier movements).
+Research was organized on a case-study basis around three intersecting lines of inquiry: (1) Changing Mediations (on the role of specific media in remembering protest); (2) Afterlives of Activism (how particular movements are later recalled); and (3) Memoryscapes of Activism (how activists mobilize the memory of earlier movements)

 Demonstration Madrid 15 May 2011; photo O. Calvo; CC BY-SA 3.0